 - Ladder up.
 If you get played, be sure to publicize it and use the success as a reason to ladder up and reach out to other places you’ve been submitting to who haven’t responded back or played you yet.
-It’s proof people like and play your music.
+It’s proof people like and play your new music.

 Authors of the critically-acclaimed modern classic, The Indie Band Survival Guide, Billboard Magazine called Randy Chertkow and Jason Feehan “the ideal mentors for aspiring indie musicians who want to navigate an ever-changing music industry.”
 Their latest book, Making Money With Music (Macmillan) and free Making Money With Music Newsletter, help all musicians — from startups to pros — build a sustainable music business so you can make money in today’s tech-driven music environment.

 How to get your music played on college radio